-Our body naturally produces hyaluronic acid, and it’s a substance that not only keeps our skin hydrated and youthful but also lubricates our eyes and joints.
-As we age, our body’s natural hydration (meaning our naturally produced hyaluronic acid) begins to slow and break down, which is what can ultimately lead to all those fine lines and wrinkles that reveal our age.
+Also known as hyaluronan or hyaluronate, the human body naturally produces hyaluronic acid — a slippery, gooey substance that keeps our skin hydrated and youthful.
+It also lubricates our eyes and joints.
+As we age, our ability to produce hyaluronic acid begins to slow and break down, contributing to those fine lines and wrinkles that reveal our age.

-Why is hyaluronic acid so great for our skin?
+Why is hyaluronic acid so great for your skin?

 The less moisturized and hydrated your skin is, the more it tends to sag and lose its structure.
-Hyaluronic Acid is unique in that it holds an impressive amount of moisture — literally 1,000 times its weight in water.
-Crazy, right?
-This amazing water-holding property means hyaluronic acid can easily and effectively provide hydration, helping our skin remain supple and glowing.
+Hyaluronic acid is an excellent humectant — meaning that it draws in and holds onto an impressive amount of water in the skin.
+This amazing water-retaining property means hyaluronic acid can easily and effectively provide hydration, helping our skin stay supple and glowing.

 When that water gets pulled into your skin, it plumps your complexion and helps lend that signature dewy glow.
 It’s notable, too, that hyaluronic acid is such a gentle ingredient it can typically be used on any type of skin, no matter its sensitivities or conditions.
 This soothing humectant is suitable for dry, oily, and acne-prone skin alike.